plus3it/SystemPrep/README.md

 ```

 - `AshRole`: Configures the system according to the system role.
 This parameter
-is based on the `role` setting from the ash-windows Formula.
-Accepted values:
+is based on the `role` setting from the [ash-windows Formula][4].
+Any value
+other than those listed will revert to the system default:
   - `"Memberserver"`
   - `"DomainController"`
   - `"Workstation"`